alcantarar/dryft/documentation/JOSS_submission/paper.md

 during split-belt treadmill walking, since only one foot is on a belt at a time.
 However, extra care should be taken to identify crossover steps prior to correcting drift in split-belt treadmill walking GRF data as they will influence the accuracy of the force values measured during the swing phase.

+![Vertical ground reaction force (GRF) measured during each aerial phase before (red) and after (blue) using `dryft` to correct the drifting vertical GRF signal.
+Each point represents the force measured by the treadmill at the middle of an aerial phase.](steps.png)

 # Conclusion
 Prior work has corrected drift in GRF signals by subtracting the force measured during a given